nsgrantham/nsgrantham.github.io/blog_content/_posts/2018-05-24-linux-on-a-chromebook-with-galliumos.md

 ---
 layout: post
-title: "Portable hacking on a budget: Linux on a Chromebook with GalliumOS"
+title: "Linux on a Chromebook with GalliumOS"
 tags:
 - unix
 ---